 When the total area of all openings in a single exterior wall exceeds 50 percent of that wall area in the story located immediately below the roof, the roof shall be designed as part of an open structure.
 Under these conditions, the rooftop, as identified in the Design Tables as a System 1 design (See Table 1), shall be upgraded to the next level of resistance to the wind.
-That is, a System 1 design shall be upgraded to a System 2 design, a System 2 design shall be upgraded to a System 3 design, and a System 3 design shall be upgraded to a roof system that is designed to resist the uplift loads in accordance with ASCE 7-98 or the local building code.
+That is, a System 1 design shall be upgraded to a System 2 design, a System 2 design shall be upgraded to a roof system that is designed to resist the uplift loads in accordance with ASCE 7 or the local building code.
 The rectangular roof area over the opening shall be designed as a corner section.

-- 5.2 Positive Pressure in Building Interior (See Section 2.12 for description): When positive pressure conditions between 0.5 and 1.0 inch of water are present in a building, the applicable roof system design, as identified in the Design Tables (See Table 1), shall be upgraded to a higher level of resistance to wind.
-Under these conditions, the roof top wind speed shall be increased by 20 mph from the basic wind speed from the wind map.
-(See Attachment II.)
-Under these conditions a building roof located in a 90 mph wind zone would be upgraded to 110 mph, etc. Installation shall follow all of the requirements for the higher design wind.
-When positive pressures are greater than 1.0 inch of water, the design of the roof shall be based on an experts design method and approved by the authority having jurisdiction.
-(See Commentary section C 2.12) - 5.3 Rooftop Projections: (See Section 2.13 for description):
+5.2 Positive Pressure in Building Interior

+When positive pressure conditions between 0.5 and 1.0 inch (13 and 25mm) of water are present in a building, the applicable roof system design, as identified in the Design Tables (See Table 1), shall be upgraded to a higher level of resistance to wind.
+Under these conditions, the roof top wind speed shall be increased by 20 mph (9m/s) from the basic wind speed from the wind map.
+(See Attachment page 8